College Prep: Planning for a Healthy Semester

 Preventive care

 Back to school check-ups aren’t just for elementary school students.
-When your child heads off to live in close quarters with hundreds of other students, it’s a good idea to make sure they’ve had a check-up to ensure all immunizations are up-to-date, including that annual flu shot.
+When your child heads off to live in close quarters with hundreds of other students, it’s a good idea to make sure they’ve had a check-up to ensure all immunizations are up to date, including their annual flu shot.

 Your primary care provider should have your child’s records and know what’s recommended.
 Many colleges and universities also have that information on their website, or you can check these recommendations from the Centers for Disease Control and Prevention (CDC).